Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Spin correlation calculations

 \section{Spin correlation calculations}

+We briefly clarify the procedure used to compute spin--spin correlation functions within Schwinger-boson mean-field theory (SBMFT).
+It has recently been emphasized, in particular in the context of the Kitaev model~\cite{sasamoto2025schwingerbosontheorys1}, that the prescription adopted to evaluate $ \langle {\hat {\bf S}}_i \cdot {\hat {\bf S}}_j \rangle $ may significantly influence the physical interpretation of the results.
+Two approaches are commonly considered.\\ The first consists of an explicit evaluation of the four-boson operators in the Bogoliubov vacuum,

-In this appendix, we present two possible approaches to calculate the spin-spin correlations in the SBMFT.
-The first one is the direct and general calculation of the expectation values of the four boson operators in the mean-field vacuum.
-The second is based on the re-expression of the spin bilinears in function of the pairing and hopping operators as used in the mean-field decoupling of the hamiltonian. \\
+using the mean-field ground state without quasiparticle excitations, as derived for instance in Ref.~\cite{halimeh_spin_2016}.
+The second approach relies on re-expressing the spin bilinears in terms of the same pairing and hopping operators employed in the mean-field decoupling of the Hamiltonian, schematically of the form